kninnug/Constrainautor/README.md

 -------

-Constrainautor takes a Delaunay triangulation (from Delaunator), and turns it into a *constrained* (*conforming*) triangulation.
+Constrainautor takes a Delaunay triangulation (from Delaunator), and turns it into a *constrained* (but not necessarily *conforming*) triangulation.
 You specify two points in the triangulation, and Constrainautor ensures there is an edge between those points.

 	// A diamond
 	const points = [[150, 50], [50, 200], [150, 350], [250, 200]],